Ted Kaczynski: Legacy

-Kaczynski has been portrayed in and inspired multiple artistic works in the realm of popular culture.
+Kaczynski has been portrayed in and inspired artistic works in popular culture.
 These include the 1996 television film Unabomber: The True Story, the 2011 play P.O.
-Box Unabomber, Manhunt: Unabomber, the 2017 season of the television series Manhunt and in 2021 the movie Ted K. The moniker "Unabomber" was also applied to the Italian Unabomber, a terrorist who conducted attacks similar to Kaczynski's in Italy from 1994 to 2006.
+Box Unabomber, the 2012 documentary Stemple Pass, Manhunt: Unabomber, the 2017 season of the television series Manhunt, the 2020 miniseries Unabomber: In His Own Words and the 2021 film Ted K. He was portrayed by Sharlto Copley and Paul Bettany in Ted K and Manhunt respectively.
+The moniker "Unabomber" was also applied to the Italian Unabomber, a terrorist who conducted attacks similar to Kaczynski's in Italy from 1994 to 2006.
 Prior to the 1996 United States presidential election, a campaign called "Unabomber for President" was launched with the goal of electing Kaczynski as president through write-in votes.
-He was portrayed by Sharlto Copley in the 2021 film Ted K.

 In his book The Age of Spiritual Machines (1999), futurist Ray Kurzweil quoted a passage from Kaczynski's manifesto Industrial Society and Its Future.
-In turn, Kaczynski was referenced by Bill Joy, co-founder of Sun Microsystems, in the 2000 Wired article "Why the Future Doesn't Need Us".
-Joy stated Kaczynski "is clearly a Luddite, but simply saying this does not dismiss his argument".
+Kaczynski was referenced by Bill Joy, co-founder of Sun Microsystems, in the 2000 Wired article "Why the Future Doesn't Need Us".
+Joy stated that Kaczynski "is clearly a Luddite, but simply saying this does not dismiss his argument".
 Professor Jean-Marie Apostolidès has raised questions surrounding the ethics of spreading Kaczynski's views.
 Various radical movements and extremists have been influenced by Kaczynski.
-People inspired by Kaczynski's ideas show up in unexpected places, from nihilist, anarchist and eco-extremist movements to conservative intellectuals.
-Anders Behring Breivik, the perpetrator of the 2011 Norway attacks, published a manifesto which copied large portions from Industrial Society and Its Future, with certain terms substituted (e.g., replacing "leftists" with "cultural Marxists" and "multiculturalists").
+People inspired by Kaczynski's ideas show up in unexpected places, from nihilist, anarchist, and eco-extremist movements to conservative intellectuals.
+Anders Behring Breivik, the far-right perpetrator of the 2011 Norway attacks, published a manifesto which copied large portions from Industrial Society and Its Future, with certain terms substituted (e.g., replacing "leftists" with "cultural Marxists" and "multiculturalists").

-Over twenty years after Kaczynski's imprisonment, his views have inspired an online community of primitivists and neo-Luddites.
+Over twenty years after Kaczynski's imprisonment, his views had inspired an online community of primitivists and neo-Luddites.
 One explanation for the renewal of interest in his views is the television series Manhunt: Unabomber, which aired in 2017.
+Another explanation is that a new generation has adopted Kaczynski's anti-tech philosophy because they believe his reasoning is sound and his "observations about technology and the environment have proven to be prescient".
 Kaczynski is also frequently referred to by ecofascists online.
 Although some militant fascist and neo-Nazi groups idolize him, Kaczynski described fascism in his manifesto as a "kook ideology" and Nazism as "evil".

-United States Attorney General Merrick Garland cited working on the Unabomber case as among the most important cases he worked on.
+Merrick Garland, who would later serve as United States attorney general, has cited the Unabomber case as among the most important cases he worked on.